RockInMyHead/galina/README.md

 - Supports both GPT-3.5-turbo and GPT-4o models with streaming
 - Automatic fallback to mock streaming when API key is not configured

-The frontend development server typically runs on `http://localhost:8080` (or another available port).
+The frontend is served from `https://lawyer.windexs.ru:1041`.

 **Note**: The chat uses GPT-3.5-turbo model and is configured to provide legal advice in Russian based on Russian legislation.